+Note: The locationLabel shall be present if the location can not be expressed by civic address.

 Enhancement Aspect3: Add following attributes as the Expectation Contexts for the RadioServiceExpectation to support assurance duration information:

 - AssuranceDurationContext, it describes the time duration at which the radio service instance should be scheduled to be delivered and available.
 The type is integer and unit is hour.